#Yeti

 Reportage

-Today, we’ve got an extraordinary treat, brought to you by Mike Wilk, Nick Martin, founder of The Pro’s Closet, with photographs by John Watson.
-At Sea Otter, John photographed Nick’s personal 22″ 1992 Yeti Ultimate.
+Today, we’ve got an extraordinary treat in our Vintage Bicycles series, brought to you by Mike Wilk with photographs by John Watson.
+At Sea Otter, John photographed a stunning 22″ 1992 Yeti Ultimate.
 This one-off bike has such a unique story; aside from being the only bike this size made in that era, it also has a Tioga Disk Drive rear wheel.
 It’s not every day you get to feature such a rare bird as this Yeti Ultimate, so read on for an in-depth look at what makes this bike so unique!

 Not a Yeti: Gravel Jesus’ Surly Midnight Special Pro Fro Tribute Bike